Eugene Davis

 Ngāti Haua, Waikato-Tainui

-Growing up in South Auckland Manurewa and now residing in Kirikiriroa with wife and children, Eugene has been active in tribal, community and sporting spaces.
-He has been building his skills, connections and profile over the years.
-He is prepared to put himself 'out there' in order to be pono to his kupu about developing himself and being more available to his community.
+Growing up in Manurewa, South Auckland, and now residing in Kirikiriroa with his wife and children, Eugene has been active in tribal, community, and sporting spaces.
+Over the years, he has built skills, connections, and a strong profile, often putting himself 'out there' to be pono to his kupu about personal development and serving his community.

 Mauri Ora!